-The Trump administration has sought to undermine federal workers in other ways, too.
-The administration has instituted hiring freezes in many agencies and been slow to fill many top agency posts and replace federal workers lost through turnover.5 In one especially dramatic example, officials at the Veterans Administration announced that 1 in 10 jobs at the agency have gone unfilled.6 These failures appear to be a deliberate effort to shrink the federal government and the important services it provides without going through the legislative process.
-At the same time, the administration has moved forward with plans to privatize healthcare services delivered by the Veterans Administration.7
+A federal court struck down most key provisions of the executive orders aimed at federal unions,3 and Congress may still pass a federal pay raise,4 but Trump's actions have taken a toll nonetheless.
+He has been slow to fill many top agency posts or to replace federal workers lost through turnover.5 In one especially dramatic example, officials at the Veterans Administration announced that 1 in 10 jobs at the agency have gone unfilled.6 These failures appear to be a deliberate effort to shrink the federal government and the important services it provides without going through the legislative process.

+Outsourcing government work to temporary staffing agencies degrades the quality of those jobs and reduces accountability for the quality of the work.
 One part of the story that has not yet been told, however, is the Trump administration's heavy reliance on outsourcing government work to temporary help services agencies.
 The term "temporary" is often a misnomer because many of the positions outsourced to these agencies are not short-term.
 Although temporary staffing agencies have traditionally provided employers with flexibility during short-term or unexpected increases in labor demand, some employers-including the federal government, as discussed below-are increasingly offloading permanent positions in their workforce to temporary staffing agencies.

 This policy brief describes the sharp increase in federal spending on temporary help services under the Trump administration.
 The data suggests that, rather than decreasing the size of government as Republican administrations frequently claim they will do, the Trump administration and its allies in Congress are merely outsourcing government work to temporary staffing agencies, which degrades the quality of those jobs and reduces accountability over the quality of that work.
-It also takes the delivery of traditionally public interest services-such as social insurance programs-from non-profit government agencies and places them with private for-profit entities, which too often means that making money, not delivering quality services, is the paramount goal.
+This outsourcing also takes the delivery of traditionally public interest services-such as social insurance programs-from non-profit government agencies and places it with private for-profit entities, which too often means that making money, not delivering quality services, is the paramount goal.